Devisjs/devis/README.md

 Sequence patterns are often described using regular expressions and matched using techniques such as backtracking.

 ### Why using pattern matching in microservices?
 Why not use pattern-matching?
-If a message is something you as a component are interested in, you can tell by looking.
+If a message is something you are interested in as a component, you can tell by looking at.
 Have a pattern (some template of JSON structure) that you can match the message against.
 It turns out that is it sufficient to be really really simple - just match against the literal values of the top level properties.
 That is more than enough to build entire systems with.
 And it gives you a component model that makes composition easy.

 ### devisPattern
 #### C++ Addons